Fear of Being Buried Alive – Taphophobia

-The Fear of Being Buried Alive is Technically Known as Taphophobia.
+The Fear of Being Buried Alive is known known as Taphophobia.

 Horror movies have a tendency to depict being buried alive and quite often watching these types of movies can lead some people, with vivid imaginations, to create anxiety when thinking about what it would be like!